Life As a Health Educator

 Do Health Educators Make A Lot Of Money?

-The salary for Health Educators ranges between about $32,030 and $98,530 a year.
+The average yearly salary of a Health Educator ranges between $32,030 and $98,530.

 Health Educators who work in District of Columbia, Georgia, or Rhode Island, make the highest salaries.